 Dedicate a Line to Every Vendor

-When you hire a vendor, give them a line on the spreadsheet and complete all of the information.
-If you struggle to pay bills by deadline on a regular basis, go ahead and give yourself calendar reminders about when the final balances are due for each of them.
-Sometimes the vendors won't remind you and you don't want to be in breach of contract for failure to pay the balance when the contract says it's due.
+When you hire a vendor, add a line to the spreadsheet and complete all of the information.
+If you struggle to pay bills by the deadline on a regular basis, go ahead and give yourself calendar reminders about when the final balances are due for each of them.
+Sometimes the vendors won't remind you, and you don't want to be in breach of contract for failure to pay the balance when the contract says it's due.

 Take Note of Payment Deadlines

 This detailed information will also help you plan ahead, so you can know exactly how much is due to whom, by when, and how you have to pay them.
 The goal is to be as organized as possible.
 Organized brides and grooms experience significantly less stress in the last weeks leading up to the wedding date because they knew what was coming and were prepared.